openalgz/notarius/README.md

 >
 > - It should remain header only.
 >- Fast (see spdlog test comparison)
-> - Easy to use (e.g., easy of configurability of logging instances and the implementation of source code should be easy to read and understand).
+> - Easy to use (e.g., easy configurability of logging instances, and, the implementation of the source code should be easy to read and understand).
 > - Thread safety that can be turned off when not required.

 ------